askomics/askoR/README.md

 ## AskoR

-Authors: Susete Alves Carvalho, Kevin Gazengel, Fabrice Legeai
+Authors: Susete Alves Carvalho, Kevin Gazengel, Stéphanie Robin, Sylvin Masanelli, Stéphanie Daval, Fabrice Legeai

 **AskoR** is a pipeline for the analysis of gene expression data, using edgeR.